IlianPihlajamaa/ModeCouplingTheory.jl/paper.md

 2. Extensibility: the solvers are easily extended to deal with coupled sets of equations that arive, e.g., in extensions of MCT to describe tagged-particle dynamics, or in certain asymptotic models.

 2. Speed: the code is developed for performance.
 The solver allocates little memory and uses BLAS implementations for linear algebra where applicable [@lawson1979basic].
-The memory kernels of the single component and multi-component MCT as well as their tagged variants are implemented using Bengtzelius' trick, yielding algorithmic speed-up compared to more naive implementations.
+The memory kernels of the single component and multi-component MCT as well as their tagged variants are implemented using Bengtzelius' trick, yielding algorithmic speed-up compared to more naive implementations [@bengtzelius1986dynamics].

 3. Ease of use: solving the equations of standard MCT takes very few lines of code, see the example below.
 While written in `Julia`, the code can straightforwardly be called from `Python` and other languages.

 4. Measurement errors: by leveraging the generality of the software it is straightforward to do standard error propagation through the solver.

-5. Automatic differentiation: similarly, the use of dual numbers allows for forward-mode automatic differentiation.
-This enables, for example, the use of neural networks as surrogates for memory kernels or efficient methods for the solution of inverse problems.

-6. Non-ergodicity parameters: there is built-in functionality for finding the long-time limits of the equation.
+5. Non-ergodicity parameters: there is built-in functionality for finding the long-time limits of the solution of the MCT equations.

 # Example Use